Son – The Dance

 Who is it for?

 Son is considered a bit more challenging to learn than salsa as it requires control and a deeper understanding of timing, music, and precise movement.
-We will also assume knowledge of a couple of dance basics and advanced a bit faster on things that are well known in Salsa.
+We will also assume knowledge of couple dance principals, and essential moves from Salsa Cubana (such as Vacilala, Prima and the like).
+This allows us to advance a bit faster and focus on the flow of Son.

 The Teachers